jr0jas/es6-babel/README.md

 ```
 npm install babel-cli babel-core --save-dev
 ```
-⋅⋅⋅There are different ways to install and run Babel.
+There are different ways to install and run Babel.
 For example, you could also install Babel globally and run it from the command line.
 Refer to the Babel documentation for more information.

 4. Type the following command to install the ECMAScript 2015 preset: